astraut-solutions/easy-risk-register/docs/security-implementation.md

 The optional encrypted storage feature is a defense-in-depth measure for data at rest in browser storage, not a protection against active script execution:

 - Client-side encryption does not protect against attackers who can execute code in the same origin (for example via XSS).
-- The encryption key is stored in LocalStorage alongside encrypted data, so an attacker who can read LocalStorage can read both the ciphertext and the key material.
+- The encryption key is derived from a user passphrase and kept in memory for the session; it primarily protects against casual/local inspection of storage at rest.
+- If the passphrase is forgotten, there is no recovery; the user must delete local data on that device.

 For full details, see `docs/architecture/secure-data-storage.md`.